-Other asset backed securities: The decline in value of this security is due to poor performance in the underlying pool of student loans.
+Other asset backed securities: The decline in value of the investment grade other asset backed security is due to poor performance in the underlying pool of student loans.
 The investment is backed by a guarantee from the for-profit education services provider.
 We have determined that this security was not other than temporarily impaired, because the guarantee is in good standing and all required payments have been made, including hyper-amortization payments triggered by the performance of the student loan portfolio.

-Energy: The decline in value of this security is related directly to the decline in oil prices and the financial stability of its operator.
+The decline in value of the below investment grade other asset backed security is related directly to the decline in oil prices and the financial stability of its operator.
 The issuer has direct exposure to the oil market as its primary business is deep water drilling.
 As oil prices have declined the operator of the deep water vessel has experienced financial pressure on its balance sheet.
-While the issuer has filed for what is equivalent to Chapter 11 bankruptcy, our asset has not been included in the bankruptcy, is protected by both a long term lease from a semi-public multinational energy company and is 100% secured by the deep water drilling asset itself providing a level of safety in principal recovery.
+While the issuer has filed for what is equivalent to Chapter 11 bankruptcy, our asset has not been included in the bankruptcy, and is 100% secured by the deep water drilling asset providing a level of safety in principal recovery.